veganjay/ctf_writeups/Hackvent_2018/README.md

 ## Solution

 This was a tricky one until the hint was released.
-In the telegram app, there are setting for username:
+In the telegram app, there are settings for username:

 ![telegram settings](images/telegram0.png)